jfalicea/Front-end-Project/README.md

 Amemezing News
 =======
 ### Description
 Amemezing News fetches 2 APIs.
-When users enter the website, they will see random memes and have the option to read an article by clicking the icon on the top-right navigation bar.
-Once you click on the icon, a full page will pop up with a list of articles.
-The page also acts as a screen block for hiding the meme.
+The goal of this project is to enjoy memes without the judgemental eyes of co-workers, parents, and/or teachers.
+When the user enters the website, random memes will display.
+The user will have the option to read an article by clicking the icon on the top-right navigation bar.
+Once the user clicks on the icon, a full page will display a list of articles.
+The page acts as a screen block for hiding the meme.

 ### Technical Requirements
 <ul>